Rodio346/mythical-javascript/README.md

 #### 2. Scope Chain: variable objects and all parent scopes <b>later replaced by environments</b>

+This thing was removed from ECMAScript-262-5.1 but the concept is worth understanding and used with environments.

 > A scope chain is a list of objects that are searched for identifiers appear in the code of the context.